agarbato/unicloud/README.md

 ## Quick start

-Before you can start using this tools you might want to test locally with docker-compose***REMOVED***
+Before you can start using this tool you might want to test locally with docker-compose***REMOVED***
 Simply run :

     docker-compose up -d